紐約市長 Bloomberg 呼籲同志婚姻合法化

 ﹎﹎﹎﹎﹎﹎﹎﹎﹎﹎﹎﹎﹎﹎﹎﹎﹎﹎﹎﹎﹎﹎﹎﹎﹎﹎﹎﹎﹎﹎﹎﹎

-“That desire for equal standing in society
+“That desire for equal standing

-is extraordinarily powerful
+is extraordinarily

-and it has led to extraordinary advances
+and it has led to extraordinary

 in American freedom.